Logo

 Why this matters:

-• It considers your child’s specific processing, learning, and emotional needs
+• Focuses on your child’s specific learning, processing, and emotional needs

 • Ask: “Is this intervention appropriate for my child’s specific disability?”